-During lifetime of all kind of flash technology the capacity utilization should not exceed 80%.
+During lifetime of all kind of flash technology (RI SSD up to FCM) the capacity utilization should not exceed 80%.
 If the utilization approaches this limit, additional capacity of the same kind and device capacity need to be added.
-For capacity planning and sizing this should be considered seriously.

 7.5 IBM storage performance sizing for HANA